Forex Swing Trading Strategies That Work

 In the chart, the red and green smooth lines are both moving averages:

 - The red line represents the moving average of 25 periods.

 - The green line represents the moving average of 100 periods.

-The method we are using to identify market movement is that of moving averages (MA).
-A shorter and a longer one.
+The method we are using to identify market movement utilises both moving averages.
 Together with this indicator as our input signal, we will use the basic stop loss and take profit.